gferreira/xTools4/docs/_tutorials/xproject-overview.md

 The glyph construction file has a `.glyphConstruction` extension, and is usually stored next to the designspace.

-Glyph constructions are used not just to build, but also to validate composite glyphs, making outdated components visible.
+Glyph constructions are also used to validate composite glyphs, making outdated components visible.

 [Glyph Construction Language]: http://github.com/typemytype/GlyphConstruction